 Two People’s Bay

-Traveler’s traversing Albany during April and May should head to Two Peoples Bay Nature Preserve.
-This amazing nature experience is only 35 kilometres from Albany and offers animal lovers the opportunity to see the rarest marsupial in the world – our little Gilbert’s Potoroo.
+Travelers visiting Albany during April and May should head to Two Peoples Bay Nature Preserve.
+This amazing site is only 35 kilometres from Albany and offers animal lovers the opportunity to see the rarest marsupial in the world – our little Gilbert’s Potoroo.

-This adorable creature was thought to be extinct until rediscovered at Two Peoples Bay in 1994.
-The area is also home to several endangered species such as Noisy Scrub-birds and a variety of cockatoos.
+This adorable creature was thought to be extinct, until rediscovered at Two Peoples Bay in 1994.
+The area is home to several other endangered species such as Noisy Scrub-birds and a variety of cockatoos.

-Visitors can hike amongst New England Peppermint woodlands while listening to the songs of the highly territorial male Noisy Scrub-birds in autumn, or walk along the trails to Little Beach – an instagram-famous location known for its fantastic view of the natural beauty of Albany, featuring white sands and turquoise waters.
+Visitors can hike amongst New England Peppermint woodlands while listening to the songs of the highly territorial male Noisy Scrub-birds in autumn, or walk along the trails to Little Beach – an instagram-famous location known for its fantastic view of the coastline, featuring white sands and turquoise waters.
 The protected bay is a great area to go for a dip or a snorkel.
-Across from Little beach is a breathtaking view of the natural beauty, Mount Many Peaks.
+Across from Little Beach, you’ll be able to spot Mount Many Peaks.

 For more to explore in Western Australia, clicke here!